eb-bruns/GapAnalysis/README.md

-## My forked version of the GapAnalysis R package, with small changes to fix issues and bigger changes to reformat the summary HTML based on our project; original README below --
+## My forked version of the GapAnalysis R package, with small changes to fix issues and bigger changes to reformat the summary HTML based on our project.
+You can find results at https://NorthAmericanFruitNutTreeCWR.github.io/.
+Original README below --